 Also known as the “It will never happen to me” trap, the positive outcome trap happens when we assume that positive outcomes are more likely than negative ones.

-What you can do instead is focus on separating what you want from what you observe happening, and try to make a decision based on facts rather than your feelings alone.
+To counteract this trap, what you can do instead is focus on separating what you want to happen from what you observe happening, and try to make a decision based on facts rather than your feelings alone.

 Believing Causation and Correlation Are the Same Thing